mckaymatt/rust_pypi_example/README.rst

      :alt: Updates

-Python Boilerplate contains all the boilerplate you need to create a Python wheel with Rust.
+Example of https://github.com/mckaymatt/cookiecutter-pypackage-rust-cross-platform-publish All the boilerplate for a Python Wheel package with a Rust binary module.

 * Free software: Apache Software License 2.0